+Swedish fika is an art.
 For the past 2 years since I’ve lived in Sweden, I learnt one thing.
-Swedes take their Fika very seriously.
+Swedes take their fika very seriously.

 What is the actual meaning of fika?

-For those who aren’t partial to a bit of Swedish, “fika” is mostly a noun and it translates to coffee, but colloquially it’s often used as a verb (kinda like Google).
+For those who aren’t partial to a bit of Swedish, “fika” is mostly a noun and it translates to coffee, but colloquially it’s often used as a verb (do you fika?).
 The full meaning of the word, to Swedes is “slowing down”, “taking a break to have coffee and socialise”.
 So what “fika” really stands for is “coffee, treat and socialise”.

 Why are Swedes so attached to their fika?